Mythology Baby Names Fit for a Goddess or Titan

 Cian is a boy’s name of Irish origin, meaning “ancient.”
 In Irish mythology, Cian is known as a man who owned a cow called Glas Ghoibhneann who never ran dry.

-Similar names: Ares, Cadmus, Aegeus
+Similar names: Corvus

-Similar names: Caduceus, Daphnis, Dardanos
+Similar names: Demeter

 Evander